filscentia/roman-arabic-numbers/README.md

 There is a standard set of test data that can be used to validate any example, and ideally all versions should have an interactive mode to run from the command line.

+## Getting Started

+You should clone this repo, and then issue the `npm install` from the command line.  npm is being used as the general task runner here.
+One cloned and installed, you can then run all the tests (including building the code) by issuing `npm run test`

+This will build all the programs and run them with the test data.

+If you run `npm start` then you can see the languages that currently have coded up implementations.
+And how to run them in the interactive mode.

+### Structure
+ - The `_general` folder  contains implementations in general purpose languages, eg JavaScript, C, Java
+ - The `_scripts` folder contains scripts for running the whole tests etc.
+ - The `_test` foler has all the test data, including the answers!

+Within `_general` there is a directory for each language.
+Within this there is `package.json` file.
+This is only present to documented information about the language - and the commands required for setup, build, and test.
+Each language can use it's own typical build system. eg Java has Gradle, C has make.

-## Rules
+## Design guidelines

 The following are the principles behind the design of the applications

 - Standard Language features only (at level of language as defined)
 - Custom libraries 3rd party libraries kept to a minimum
-- All code to be ideomatic of the language, but well engineered. i.e. use the language features efficiently - but still well engineered
+- All code to be ideomatic of the language, but well engineered. i.e. use the language features efficiently - but still well engineered.
-- For testing, applications should take a simple input file and produce output to a set format
+- For testing, applications should take a simple input file and produce output to a set format (see below)
 - Command line interactive mode recommened
 - One implementation per directory, with an *npm* format `package.json` to define the test, setup and other meta data.
 Actual build system can be per language - put their invocations into the `package.json` file
 - Conversion algorthms do not have to be the ones used for other languages.